kobysysouvanh/kobysysouvanh/README.md

 # 💫 About Me:
-I am currently enrolled at Kennesaw State University in pursuit of a bachelor in computer science and minoring in software engineering
+BS in Computer Science and minor in Software Engineering at Kennesaw State University

 ## 🌐 Socials: